jmccauli/Web-Developer-Interview/README.md

 15. Name some ways to improve performance in PHP applications.
 16. What do you not like about PHP?

+### HTML

+1. Name some semantic tags HTML5 introduced.
+2. How would you make a fallback for a browser that does not support HTML5 audio/video?
+3. Your site uses AJAX pagination.
+How would you allow Googlebot (or users without JS enabled) to crawl those pages?

 ### Javascript

 1. What type of inheritance does Javascript use?